-Sacramental Preparation is the process of preparing children 2nd grade or older for First Reconciliation and First Eucharist.
-Only baptized children participate in Sacramental Preparation.
-If you have a child who is not yet baptized, and over the age of seven, please visit our RCIA page.
+Sacramental Preparation is the process of preparing children 2nd grade or older for First Reconciliation and Eucharist.
+Only children baptized in the Catholic Church may participate in Sacramental Preparation.
+If you have a child over the age of 7 who is not yet baptized or was baptized in another Christian denomination please visit our RCIA page.

 At Saint Michael Parish, baptized children who have attained the age of reason (age 7 or second grade) who are educated in their faith may begin the discernment process for their First Reconciliation and First Eucharist.
 The child, with their parents, must spend time in prayer and reflection and together ask to receive the sacraments of Reconciliation and Eucharist.

 Immediate preparation for the sacraments begins through two parish-based ministries:

 - F.A.I.T.H.
 (Faith Alive in the Home) starts in the fall, focusing on the sacrament of Reconciliation and progresses toward Eucharist in the following months.